keu/docs/software/namespace-pools.md

 3. In the Kubernetes cluster hosting Astronomer Software, run `kubectl apply -f commander.yaml`.
 4. Optional.
 Repeat steps 1-3 to add more namespaces to your pool.

-### Step 2: Configure a Namespace Pool in Astronomer
+### Step 2: Configure a namespace pool in Astronomer

 1. Set the following values in your `config.yaml` file, making sure to specify all of the namespaces you created in the `namespaces.names` object: